Charge radii of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O determined from their charge-changing cross-sections and the mirror-difference charge radii: Results and discussions

 \section{Results and discussions}

-CCCSs of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O measured in this work are summarized in Table~\ref{tab1}.
+CCCSs of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O measured in this work and published in Ref.~\cite{zhao23} are summarized in Table~\ref{tab1}.
 CCCSs of $^{14-16}$C and $^{16-18}$O measured at a similar energy region~\cite{Yama11} are listed as well for comparison.
 Our results are in good agreement with the ones from the previous experiment~\cite{Yama11}.